caiyue1993/IceCream/README.md

 So taking the consideration of the above two, we recommend you to use `CreamAsset` property to hold data. `CreamAsset` will store local data on the file system and just save file paths in the Realm, all automatically.
 And we'll wrap things up to upload to CloudKit as `CKAsset`.

 An example project is provided to see the detailed usage.

+### Relationships

+There are two main types of relationships in Realm Database: To-one and To-many relationship.

+1. To-one(including many-to-one and one-to-one)

+Thanks to the [CKReference](https://developer.apple.com/documentation/cloudkit/ckrecord/reference) in the CloudKit, IceCream has supported to-one relationship naturally.
+And we implemented this feature using the *back references*** which is recommended by Apple.

+2. To-many

+Due to the limit of Realm, we haven't found out a elegant way to implement to-many relationship which acts like using `List`.
+For a workaround now, you could use many-to-one relationship above inversely.
+See #74 and #68 for more details.

 ## Requirements